mschoch/tuq/README.md

 Show a query with a WHERE clause.
 This one not matching any rows, returning empty result set.

-    unql-couchbase> SELECT FROM beer-sample WHERE doc.abv > 12 && doc.abv < 12.1
+    tuq> SELECT FROM beer-sample WHERE doc.abv > 12 && doc.abv < 12.1
     []

 Show a similar query that does match rows.

-    unql-couchbase> SELECT FROM beer-sample WHERE doc.abv > 12 && doc.abv < 12.2
+    tuq> SELECT FROM beer-sample WHERE doc.abv > 12 && doc.abv < 12.2
     [
         {
             "doc": {